dinh-van-tran/VTI/README.md

 ```
 4. Replace the secret `EKS_CLUSTER_NAME` by cluster name value.
 5. Push code to trigger the pipeline.
-6. Destroy the EKS cluster to avoid unnecessary charge.
+6. Destroy the EKS cluster to avoid unnecessary charge. **Note**: after deploying k8s service, EKS will automatically create a load balancer with public ips.
+This makes the terraform can't cleanup the VPC and show error.
+In order to clear the error, go to AWS console, `VPC`, delete the load balance then run `terraform destroy` again.